Keeping web site translations up-to-date

 Since web pages aren't static, it is a good idea to keep track of which version of the original a certain translation refers to, and to use this information to check which pages have changed since the last translation.
 This information should be embedded at the top of the document (though below any other "use" headers) in this form:

-content negotiation, the reader of the translated language may not be aware
+negotiation, the reader of the translated page may not be aware of

-of this and might miss important information, introduced in new versions of
+this and might miss important information, introduced in new versions

-check if your translation is outdated, and output appropriate message
+code to check if your translation is outdated, and output an

-There are also some additional parameters that you can use on the
+There are more parameters that you can use on the

 - where language is the name of the language you are translating

 The name must correspond to the top-level subdirectory in the VCS, and to